anesh-ml/anesh-ml.github.io/README.md

 All the above projects are original and cannot be found anywhere (attention mechanism is already existing,I have **modified** the attention model to work with text classification).
 If you find the above mentioned skills relevant for **data scientists, data analysts** or **ML engineer** role in your organization, please reach out to me.

+- If you would like to check out my analysis on Youtube trending videos (2017-2018), please check my <a href="https://anesh-ml.github.io/Youtube-trending-video-analysis.github.io/Analysis_doc.html"> Youtube videos trend analysis</a>

 ## Computer vision projects
 - <a href="https://github.com/anesh-ml/Analog-controller-using-opencv"> analog controller using computer vision project</a>